Skip to main content

 You'll see that there are options for persistence over time.
 This ensures that the conditions trigger for a reasonable length of time before an alert is raised.

-Select the Select Alert Channels button.
 A dialog will open with the Alert Channel that you created earlier.
-Select the channel.
+Select the channel we set up earlier in this lab.

 note

 It is possible to select multiple Alert Channels.
 For example, you can notify people via Email and Slack.
-Or, let's assume there is a database Event, you can notify the DBAs and you can notify that line of business that uses the database.
+Or, let's assume there is a database event, you can notify the DBAs and you can notify that line of business that uses the database.

 Scroll further down on the page and you'll see a section titled Additional Alert Properties